Blank family: Srul (Alexander) Blank

 Alexander Blank was a doctor of the great Ukrainian poet Taras Shevchenko.
 In 1837, in Saint Petersburg, he reportedly saved Shevchenko (then a young pupil of artist Shiryayev) from a dangerous illness.
 Later, in the 1850s, during his exile to Nizhny Novgorod, Shevchenko was afflicted with an "indecent illness out of his romance with actress Pekunova" (most probably a sort of a sexually transmitted disease).
 Shevchenko sent for the retired doctor Alexander Blank who was able to cure him.

 Alexander Blank married twice.
 His first wife was Anna Großschopf (Анна Ивановна Гроссшопф).
 They had one son, Dmitry, who committed suicide at the age of 19 because of a gambling debt and five daughters: Anna, Lyubov, Yekaterina, Maria and Sofia.
 Each of the five daughters married a school teacher and left five to ten children.
 The fourth daughter, Maria married Ilya Ulyanov and became the mother of Vladimir Lenin.

 Anna Großschopf was half-German and half-Swedish; her German ancestors came from Northern Germany and that branch of the family produced many notable Germans who were discovered to be distant relatives of Vladimir Lenin.
 Among them are Nazi field marshal Walter Model, German archeologist Ernst Curtius, President of Germany Richard von Weizsäcker and many others.
 Her Swedish ancestors came from Stockholm, Uppsala, and Kristinehamn.
+Her parents were Johann Gottlieb Grosschopff and Anna Beata Östedt.

 In 1838, Anna Großschopf died and Alexander Blank married the widow of a government official of XII class, Yekaterina Ivanovna Essen (1842).
 The second marriage was childless.

 Later generations

 The Blank daughters married becoming Veretennikova, Ulyanova, Zalezhsky, Lavrova, and Ardasheva.

 All of those families had many children.
 Currently, there are known 130 descendants of Alexander Blank.

 The most notable is the family of Maria Alexandrovna Blank who married Ilya Ulyanov and mothered Vladimir Lenin (born Vladimir Ulyanov).
-The possibility of Lenin's having had quarter-Jewish heritage tends to be spotlighted by authors who subscribe to the antisemitic Jewish Bolshevism conspiracy theory linking Zionism and Communism.
-It is possible that the argument that Alexander Blank may have had Jewish origin were spread for partly political reasons, there is dispute among historians in Russia about whether or not he may have had such an origin.
+Lenin's having had eighth-Jewish heritage tends to be spotlighted by authors who subscribe to the antisemitic Jewish Bolshevism conspiracy theory linking Judaism and Communism.
+It is possible that the argument that Alexander Blank had Jewish origin was spread for partly political reasons.
+In spite of the historical evidence mentioned above, there is dispute among historians in Russia about whether or not he may have had such an origin.